marengaz/rakomqtt/README.md

 There are 2 modes (env var = `APP_MODE`):

-- `state_watcher` mode listens for the rako bridge to issue change of state commands, then posts a home assistant compatible message to your mqtt broker
+- `watcher` mode listens for the rako bridge to issue change of state commands, then posts a home assistant compatible message to your mqtt broker
 - `commander` mode subscribes to the home assistant topic and upon receiving a message, posts a command to the rako bridge